Artist, embroiderer & collector of stories

-Text features strongly in my work– either in the form of handwriting taken from old letters and postcards or snippets of conversation – recording words exactly as they are spoken.
-The words are meticulously hand stitched – a slow and thoughtful process that leaves a permanent mark of something that may have previously been dismissed as insignificant.
+I love words and text and they feature strongly in my work, mostly in the form of handwriting taken from old letters and postcards.
+The words are meticulously hand stitched, a slow and thoughtful process that leaves a permanent mark of something that may have been insignificant or is almost certainly long forgotten.

-Wherever possible I love to use discarded materials – often old pieces of clothing or domestic textiles.
-I believe that materials previously used, washed and worn carry their own stories.
-I just love the thought that an old piece of clothing is implanted with stories of the wearer or that a piece of vintage table linen holds the secrets of a household.
+I’m drawn to using discarded materials, often old pieces of clothing or domestic textiles.
+Materials previously used, washed and worn carry their own hidden stories.
+I love the thought that an old piece of clothing is implanted with stories of the wearer or that a piece of vintage table linen holds the secrets of a household.